 Ta da!
 There you have it- vegetarian chopped liver.
 Don’t tell anyone, but I think I like it better than the real thing.
 Maybe there is hope for me as a vegetarian yet (she types with a bacon, egg and cheese in hand).
 Maybe not.

-- Put lentils, onions, walnuts, and eggs in a food processor and mix until it looks like chopped liver.
-Add salt and pepper to taste.
+- Put onions mixture, eggs, and walnuts, and 1 tablespoon olive oil in a food processor and pulse until ingredients are combined and uniform and it looks like chopped liver; add a little more olive oil if it's not coming together.
+Season with salt and pepper to taste.

 Way too healthy for an antique like your bubbe.
 Bring on the schmaltz!
 However, I would eat this with some Ritz crackers…..